MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 ```

 > [!NOTE]
-> Parser errors cannot be suppressed via the `SuppressMessageAttribute`.
+> Parser errors cannot be suppressed with **SuppressMessageAttribute**.

 ## Settings Support in ScriptAnalyzer

 You can create settings that describe the ScriptAnalyzer rules to include or exclude based on
 **Severity**.
 Use the **Settings** parameter of `Invoke-ScriptAnalyzer` to specify configuration.
-This
-enables a user to create a custom configuration for a specific environment.
-We support the following
+This enables you to create a custom configuration for a specific environment.
+We support the
-modes for specifying the settings file.
+following modes for specifying the settings file:

 ### Built-in Presets

 ScriptAnalyzer ships a set of built-in presets that can be used to analyze scripts.
 For example, if
-the user wants to run _PowerShell Gallery_ rules on their module, then they use the following
+you want to run _PowerShell Gallery_ rules on your module, use the following command:
-command.

 ```powershell
 Invoke-ScriptAnalyzer -Path /path/to/module/ -Settings PSGallery -Recurse
 ```

-Along with **PSGallery** there are a few other built-in presets, including, **DSC** and
+Additionally, you can use other built-in presets, including **DSC** and **CodeFormatting**.
-**CodeFormatting**, that can be used.
 These presets can be tab completed for the **Settings** parameter.

 ### Explicit

-The following example excludes two rules from the default set of rules and any rule that does not
+The following example excludes two rules from the default set of rules and any rule with a
-output an Error or Warning diagnostic record.
+severity other than **Error* and **Warning**.

 ```powershell
 # PSScriptAnalyzerSettings.psd1